Do you use a UK Notified Body?

 - Transfer your files from UK NB to an EU 27 Notified Body

-- Get a new certificate by a EU27 Notified Body
+- Get a new certificate by an EU27 Notified Body

-You should find out whether your UK Notified Body has established itself in an EU27 member state as some UK notified bodies have relocated to the EU 27.
-If they have not established themselves in an EU member state, please consult the EU Commission NANDO website for a list of all designated notified bodies in the EU27, to find an alternative notified body.
+You should find out whether your UK Notified Body has established itself in an EU27 member state as some UK Notified Bodies have relocated to the EU 27.
+If they have not established themselves in an EU member state, please consult the EU Commission NANDO website to find an alternative Notified Body.
+The EU NANDO website is a database of all designated bodies which can carry out conformity assessment under EU product legislation.
 You can find the Commission’s NANDO website at http://ec.europa.eu/growth/tools-databases/nando

 More information on CE marking, conformity assessment and certification is available at dbei.gov.ie/brexitready